robtech21/DigitalSwissArmyKnife/README.md

 A digital multitool that uses a customized Python interpreter as a base

+`[May 21 Update] - This project has been paused for the time being.
+I do have plans for this project but school is a priority for me.`

 Updates notice: This code is kind of buggy and I'm working on a minor release (1.1.0) which should refine a lot of the code and iron out a lot of kinks.
 I hope to also refine the README at some point

 **Note:** This README file is **incomplete** and DSAK is still under **heavy development** so nothing will be stable or accurate.